 As part of this paper, you must discuss how you anticipate using your anthropological training and how this is (or perhaps is not) applied.
 Be as specific as you can be about how you plan to use anthropological training in the working world: for example, if I was an employer and I asked you why you chose anthropology as an appropriate way to train for the sort of work you're pursuing, what would you say?
 How would you explain to a prospective employer that anthropology provides distinctive preparation for a wide range of labors?
 If you are in the course as preparation to simply understand cultural difference and not be an anthropologist per se--there's nothing wrong with that--, then what is it about anthropology that you believe provides you distinctive skills, training, and insight not common to many of academic disciplines?
 Good papers will use examples from readings we've done through October, outside applied resources you find, and the course lectures, so include them in your paper.

 These are questions people have been wrestling with for a while, so consider looking over one of the many sources that examine the issue of defining applied anthropology.
-For instance, visit the Society for Applied Anthropology's website, and the Consortium of Practicing and Applied Anthropology Programs (COPAA) site has basic information on applied anthropology.
+For instance, the Anthropologizing blog has a lot of good examples of engaged anthropological research, as does:

 Email me if you have any questions.